IvanKrznaric/MFB/_build/site/public/2-determinanta-9ac9ba9ccfa065227a78d41c6b0872c1.md

 \end{equation*}
 :::

-Since we have just learned how to compute the determinant of a matrix, we know how to chekc whether or not a matrix has an inverse or not.
 Next thing we would like to know is how to explicitly compute the inverse of a matrix.

-:::{tip} Definition
+:::{prf:definition}
-:icon:false
+:numbered:false
 Let $A = [a_{ij}] \in M_n$ be a square matrix.
 - **The minor** of an element $a_{ij}$ is the determinant of a matrix obtained by deleting the $i$-th row and the $j$-th column of the matrix $A$.
 That number is denoted by $M_{ij}$.
 - **The cofactor matrix** is a $n \times n$ matrix $C = [c_{ij}],$ where